davidgundry/MathsForCS/_course/numerical-systems/binary-addition.md

 permalink: /course/binary-addition/
 ---

 Computers don't just store numbers in binary - they do stuff with them.
-We will learn how to do binary addition and subtraction.
-In order to do subtraction, we also need to learn how to write negative numbers in binary using Two's Compliment.
+We will learn how to do **binary addition and subtraction**.
+In order to do subtraction, we also need to learn **how to write negative numbers** in binary using **Two's Compliment**.

 The point of learning this stuff is so you really understand how working with binary works.
 After all, computers do it quite a lot.